-Iterative Methods Introduction Floating po
+Iterative Methods

 Introduction, Floating point representation of numbers, introduction, beginning an iterative method, the method of successive bisection, the method of false position, Newton-Raphson iterative method.
 The Secant method, the method of successive approximations, Comparison of iterative methods.

 Solution of Simultaneous Algebraic Equations